This story appeared in slightly altered form in The Ocotillo Review, Vol. 6.1 Winter 2022

 That night after Rick left, Timmy got to thinking about what he had to offer Sylvie.
 Before the mill laid off his dad, he had been a foreman.
 Along with the vacations, they’d had a three-bedroom house and snowmobiles.
 After JobWorks, Timmy would likely wind up doing appliance repair in Big Falls.
 No union wages there.
 It would take years to get the bakery.
 And his sobriety— knowing addiction was an illness didn’t make it easier to stay clean.

 He called Leah at work on the Ramada front desk.
 Timmy, she said.
 Just see what happens when she gets back.
 Leah was practical and tough.
-A few weeks earlier they’d met up at Friendly’s for dinner then headed to Walmart to buy Trey sneakers.
-Inside the store, he’d begged for a Lego.
+A few weeks earlier they’d met up at Friendly’s for dinner then headed to Walmart to buy sneakers for his 4-year-old nephew, Trey.
+Inside the store, Trey had begged for a Lego.
 Leah told him no, told him to stop.
 Trey didn’t.
 So she packed him into the car and drove home.
 No shoes that night.
 Timmy couldn’t have done it, but Trey wouldn’t whine the next time they went to Walmart.

 September came, a few leaves on the ground in the mornings.
 Then one Sunday Sylvie was there at the evening service, sitting up front.